Max Kless

 When solidarity becomes static Link to heading

-If you want a clean example of short-form culture trivializing discourse, do not look for teenagers dancing.
+If you want a clean example of short-form culture trivializing discourse, don’t look for teenagers dancing.
 Look for adults performing morality at scale.

 Blackout Tuesday remains the clearest case study.
 Symbolic action becoming informational sabotage, with no one meaning harm.